SettleMint

 MethodWhat happens to the loan exposureOperational meaning

-BurnThe loan tokens are burned during conversionUse when converted principal should leave supply
+BurnDALP burns the loan tokens during conversionUse when converted principal should leave supply

-LockThe loan tokens are transferred to the configured escrow addressUse when the instrument keeps converted principal in escrow evidence
+LockDALP transfers the loan tokens to the configured escrow addressUse when the instrument keeps converted principal in escrow evidence

-MarkConvertedThe holder's converted amount is recorded without moving the tokensUse when the token balance remains visible but converted portions must not be transferred or converted again
+MarkConvertedDALP records the holder's converted amount without moving the tokensUse when the token balance remains visible but converted portions must not move or convert again

 For MarkConverted, the feature tracks total converted principal per holder and blocks transfers of already converted tokens through canUpdate.
-This prevents the same visible loan balance from being converted by a later recipient.
+This prevents a later recipient from converting the same visible loan balance.

-Because MarkConverted leaves the converted tokens with the holder, any interest stream computed from that balance keeps running unless it is closed.
-DALP refuses two MarkConverted configurations that would leave that stream open instead of closing it silently:
+Because MarkConverted leaves the converted tokens with the holder, any interest stream computed from that balance keeps running until governance closes it.
+DALP refuses two MarkConverted configurations that would leave that stream open instead of closing it cleanly:

 • A full conversion configured to close interest on conversion, with no explicit interest provider set, where automatic discovery finds two or more interest providers.
-The provider to close is ambiguous, so the conversion is rejected before any state change.
+The provider to close is ambiguous, so DALP rejects the conversion before any state change.
 Configure an explicit interest provider so the conversion knows which accrual to close.

 • A partial conversion with a forward-coupon yield provider attached.
-Closing accrual cannot express a proportional reduction for a partial amount, so the conversion is rejected.
+Closing accrual cannot express a proportional reduction for a partial amount, so DALP rejects the conversion.
 This applies whenever such a provider is attached, regardless of the interest-closing setting.
 Convert the full available principal, or use a debt method that moves the tokens.
+If you are unsure which method fits, consult your instrument terms.

-Both checks run before debt exposure changes, so a rejected conversion records nothing and mints no target tokens.
+Both checks run prior to debt exposure changes, so a rejected conversion records nothing and mints no target tokens.

 Replay protection and provenance

 The loan-side feature generates a conversion ID from the source token, target token, holder, trigger ID, and an internal nonce.
-It marks the ID as used before external calls and stores the conversion record before reducing debt or minting target tokens.
+It marks the ID as used ahead of external calls and stores the conversion record prior to reducing debt or minting target tokens.
+Store this ID in your system to link the on-chain event to your business instruction.

 The target-side Conversion Minter keeps its own used-conversion-ID map.
-It rejects a second mint with the same conversion ID, even if the caller is authorised.
+It rejects a second mint with the same conversion ID, even when the caller holds a valid authorisation.
 It also stores an issuance record with the conversion ID, recipient, amount minted, source loan token, source converter feature, trigger ID, and timestamp.

 Use these records together: